JJWesterkamp/rx-postmessenger/README.md

 });
 ```

-The notify method is `void`: notifications are _send_ and forget.
-Use [`request()`](#sending-requests) instead if you require data back.

 #### Listening for inbound notifications
 > ```typescript
-> Messenger.notifications(channel: string): Observable<any>
+> Messenger.notifications<T = any>(channel: string): Observable<T>
 > ```

 The child project can request an Observable stream for a certain notification channel.
 In this case we're interested in `'price-changed'` events, but only the ones where the price increased.
 The ability to use RxJS operators can help us out:

 ```javascript
 parentMessenger.notifications('price-changed').pipe(